laravel-enso/documentation/docs/packages/addresses-manager.md

 ## Features

-- can be used to attach addresses to any entity, via using a polymorphic relationship
+- can be used to attach addresses to any entity, via a polymorphic relationship
 - allows saving of multiple addresses for an addresable entity
 - features and easy flow for setting the default address
 - comes with an additional table for Countries, with all the countries pre-populated